analogicus/jnw_gr07_sky130a/README.md

 3. plot the output using "plot.py" => "python plot.py output_tran/{...}.yaml"
 4. the plot is saved as "plot.png", and is depicted below.

-Note that the digital output is expressed as a float value.
+Note that the digital output is expressed as a float value, explaining its magnitude.
+Also, the sudden drop at 120 degrees will be looked into :) (althoug since this is a unique digital value, it would not cause problems in a digital circuit...)

 ![pwm_vs_temperature](/sim/temp_to_pwm_RA/plot.png)